 What “synthetic biology” is, whether and how it should be regulated, and its potential benefits and adverse impacts are fiercely debated issues under the United Nations Convention on Biological Diversity.
 The CBD is an international treaty governing the conservation of biological diversity, the sustainable use of its components, and the fair and equitable sharing of the benefits arising out of its use.

-The CBD’s subsidiary agreement, the Cartagena Protocol on Biosafety elaborates rules and procedures for the safe handling, transfer, and use of living modified organisms (LMOs) resulting from biotechnology.
+The CBD’s subsidiary agreement, the Cartagena Protocol on Biosafety elaborates on rules and procedures for the safe handling, transfer, and use of living modified organisms (LMOs) resulting from biotechnology.
 These two international treaties impact the regulation of products of modern biotechnology, and therefore synthetic biology, from research activities to the commercialization of products.
-The CBD has been almost universally ratified among United Nations members (excluding the United States), and is the primary forum for international negotiations on the regulation of synthetic biology.
+The CBD has been almost universally ratified among United Nations members (excluding the United States) and is the primary forum for international negotiations on the regulation of synthetic biology.

-The issues arising in the CBD synthetic biology work program will be discussed at the 15th meeting of the Parties to the CBD later in 2022 in Kunming, China.
+The issues arising in the CBD synthetic biology work program will be discussed at the 15th meeting of the Parties to the CBD (#COP15) in Montreal, Canada.

 - You can also find more information on synthetic biology in our database of papers relating to the safety and benefits of agricultural biotechnology products.